 In case you happen to be that workout guy, a pair of sneakers from Vessi Footwear should be your priority.
 However, if it’s necessary to carry your boots or high heels with you, I would recommend that you save them to wear during the flight day.

-Just another note on shoes: I’m on my feet all day, so I splurge on quality footwear.
+Just another note on shoes: I’m on my feet all day, so I splurge on quality footwear like those scandinavian slippers.
 My Daddy used to say “If you’re not in your bed you’re in your shoes, and you shouldn’t skimp on either.”
 If I had a dollar for every co-worker who complained about aching feet from hours in cheap shoes, I’d be well on my way to that aforementioned Rockefeller category.

 4. Things to always carry along